wireapp/wire-server/charts/smallstep-accomp/README.md

-This Helm chart installs a reverse proxy that proxies Certificate Revocation List (CRL) from federating domains.
+This Helm chart installs a reverse proxy that proxies Certificate Revocation List (CRL) of acmes from federating domains and the own domain.
 It is required to be installed alongside smallstep helm chart.

 The Helm chart defines endpoints and ingresses on `https://<other_acme_domain>/proxyCrl/<other_acme_domain>` path to proxy `http://{other_acme_domain}/crl` (note: http, not https).
-For example if `upstreams.proxiedHosts` is set to `[acme.alpha.example.com, acme.beta.example.com]` and host for the own smallstep server is `acme.alpha.example.com` this helm chart will forward requests
+For example if `upstreams.proxiedHosts` is set to `[acme.alpha.example.com, acme.beta.example.com]` and the host for the smallstep server on the own domain is `acme.alpha.example.com` this helm chart will forward requests

 - `https://acme.alpha.example.com/acme.alpha.example.com` to `http://acme.alpha.example.com/crl`
 - `https://acme.alpha.example.com/acme.beta.example.com` to `http://acme.beta.example.com/crl`